Neykah/design_patterns_python/README.md

 Feel free to re-use them for any work or educational purpose.

 ## Slides and video recordings for each session
+This section is private and belongs to [Ridge-i, Inc](https://ridge-i.com/) Feel free to contact us to request access.

 - [Session 1](https://drive.google.com/drive/u/0/folders/1hqt7IeOiNBN0u5FzCChu5RyoTgkCLYgI)
 - Session 2...